lemon24/reader/docs/dev.rst

 Pagination for methods that return iterators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Why do it for the private implementation: :issue:`167#issuecomment-626753299` (also a comment in storage code).
+Why do it for the private implementation: :issue:`167#issuecomment-626753299`;

 Detailed requirements and API discussion for public pagination: :issue:`196#issuecomment-706038363`.